bcsefercik/comp551-project/README.md

 6. After that you need to follow the second method to access the data.

+!
+Please refer to [here](http://wiki.ros.org/openni_launch/Tutorials/BagRecordingPlayback) to more information.

 The second method which will end up with less collected data, will start by automatically saving the depth registered data while robot moves.